SAP/luigi/docs/luigi-container-api.md

 ### closeAlert

-A function that notifies the microfrontend that the opened alert has been closed
+A function that notifies the microfrontend that the opened alert has been closed.

 #### Parameters